What’s it all about?

 - Housed in a lovely period shop with working fireplace, The Winery is one of London’s best independent wine merchants.

 - Health conscious residents make use of Maida Vale’s gyms and exercise studios.
 Bannatyne Health Club is a popular choice for its airy cafe, sauna, steam room and heated swimming pool, while the Training House Gym places a focus on personal, one on one training.
-For relaxation, the Treat & Revive Spa is handily located within the Bannatyne Health Club, or go to Tillie's for its friendly therapists and nail bar.
+For relaxation, the Treat & Revive Spa is handily located within the Bannatyne Health Club, or go to Wanderlust Nail Lounge for a touch of luxury.

 - Maida Vale Library is a focal point of the community, offering children’s reading groups and homework clubs as well as employment advice sessions for adults.